Lower Kuskokwim School District

 District-Level NCES Analysis

-a 898.8:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 49.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 898.8:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 49.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 1.8% White, 0.5% Asian, 0.3% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Bethel Youth Facility, with a diversity index of 35.0/100.

 Lower Kuskokwim School District school enrollment varies 68× across entities